ACCDrupal-2016Fall/resources/manuscript/creating-github-account.md

 ## Prerequisites

-None
+An email address for account verification.

 ## Goals

-* Create an account at GitHub.com
+* Create an account at *GitHub.com*
 * Open Git Bash
 * Learn the basics of SSH Keys and Secure Deployment
 * [Generate an SSH Key](https://help.github.com/articles/generating-an-ssh-key/ "Generate an SSH Key")